JoseQuintas/hwgui/samples/Readme.txt

  tstprdos.prg  3)   N     Print on LPT, outdated, see 3)
  tstscrlbar.prg     N     Scrollbar (GTK: Compilable, but no scroll function) tstsplash.prg 	    N     SPLASH Demo, displays image at start as logo for n millisecs: OK with WinAPI, compilable for GTK, but splash window is empty.
- TwoListbox.prg     N     Sample for select and move items between two listboxes. winprn.prg  3)     Y     Printing via Windows GDI Interface (same sample in gtk_samples) xmltree.prg        Y  #  Show XML-Tree: compiles with warning , crashes with "No exported method: AITEMS".
+ TwoListbox.prg     N     Sample for select and move items between two listboxes.
+ TwoLstSub.prg      Y     Multi platform substitute for two listboxes by BROWSE windows. winprn.prg  3)     Y     Printing via Windows GDI Interface (same sample in gtk_samples) xmltree.prg        Y  #  Show XML-Tree: compiles with warning , crashes with "No exported method: AITEMS".